 “We encouraged all law enforcement agencies to continue working tirelessly towards building safer communities and urged members of the public to cooperate with police by reporting criminal activities,” said Naidoo.

-576 suspects nabbed during Operation Shanela II
+Picture: Some suspects were searched during Operation Shanela II/Supplied

 By OBAKENG MAJE